Is Autism Caused by Vaccines?

 Autism is a neurodevelopmental condition influenced by genetics and early brain development.
 It’s not caused by external factors like vaccines.
 Spreading misinformation can delay diagnosis and prevent children from receiving timely support.

-At New Blue Jay Therapy, we focus on facts, compassion, and early intervention.
+At Blue Jay ABA, we focus on facts, compassion, and early intervention.
 If you have concerns about your child’s development or autism signs, our team is here to guide you with evidence-based care ABA therapy in North Carolina.

 To schedule a free consultation and learn how to support your child’s growth and communication.
 Contact us today!